thosgood/this-weeks-finds/markdown/101-151/week103.md

 theory, and many other things, but I first learned about him through his paper with Voevodsky on "braided monoidal 2-categories" (see ["Week 4"](#week4)).
-This got me very excited since it turned me on to many of the main themes of n-category theory.
+This got me very excited since it turned me on to many of the main themes of $n$-category theory.

 Alas, my description of this fascinating conference will be terse and dry in the extreme, since I am flying to Warsaw in 3 hours for a quantum gravity workshop.
 I'll just mention a few papers that cover some of the themes of this conference.
-Ross Street gave two talks on Batanin's definition of weak n-categories (and even weak ω-categories), which one can get as follows:
+Ross Street gave two talks on Batanin's definition of weak $n$-categories (and even weak $\omega$-categories), which one can get as follows:

 3) Ross Street, The role of Michael Batanin's monoidal globular categories.
 Lecture I: Globular categories and trees.
-Lecture II: Higher operads and weak ω-categories.
+Lecture II: Higher operads and weak $\omega$-categories.
 Available in gzipped Postscript form at
 <http://www.math.mq.edu.au/~street/Publications.html>

 Subsequently Batanin has written a more thorough paper on his
 definition:

-4) Michael Batanin, Monoidal globular categories as a natural environment for the theory of weak n-categories, Adv.
+4) Michael Batanin, Monoidal globular categories as a natural environment for the theory of weak $n$-categories, Adv.
 Math 136 (1998), 39-103, preprint available at
 <http://www-math.mpce.mq.edu.au/~mbatanin/papers.html>

-I gave a talk on Dolan's and my definition of weak n-categories, which one can get as follows:
+I gave a talk on Dolan's and my definition of weak $n$-categories, which one can get as follows:

-5) John Baez, An introduction to n-categories, to appear in the proceedings of Category Theory and Computer Science '97, preprint available as [q-alg/9705009](http://xxx.lanl.gov/abs/q-alg/9705009) or in Postscript form at <http://math.ucr.edu/home/baez/ncat.ps>
+5) John Baez, An introduction to $n$-categories, to appear in the proceedings of Category Theory and Computer Science '97, preprint available as [q-alg/9705009](http://xxx.lanl.gov/abs/q-alg/9705009) or in Postscript form at <http://math.ucr.edu/home/baez/ncat.ps>

-Unfortunately Tamsamani was not there to present *his* definition of weak n-categories, but at least I have learned how to get his papers
+Unfortunately Tamsamani was not there to present *his* definition of weak $n$-categories, but at least I have learned how to get his papers
 electronically:

 6) Zouhair Tamsamani, Sur des notions de \$\\infty\$-categorie et